syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 ## Configure the Toolbar

 The **RichTextEditor** is used to configure the toolbar items to provide editing and styling functionality.
-In this scenario, use the default **RTE** toolbar item to provide feedback form.
+In this scenario, use the default **RTE** toolbar items to provide feedback form.

 ### Add the Toolbar Item